Autonomous and Distributed Synchronization and Restoration of an Islanded Network of Microgrids: Simulation Results

 \subsection{Results Discussion}

 The simulation shows promising results in terms of autonomous and distributed synchronization and restoration of the NMG.
-Nonetheless, prior simulations have shown that instability can occur following closures if the primary level control time delay is too large and/or the secondary level control communication link time delay is not suitable.
-In the illustrated results, an 11.1 ms time step was chosen for primary level and secondary level control (plus a 1-second time step for receiving neighboring frequency consensus and reactive power parameters).
-In the case of operating primary level and secondary level control (plus the communication link exchange) at 22.2 ms, the system becomes unstable following the breakers' closure.
+Nonetheless, prior simulations have shown that instability can occur following closures if the primary and/or secondary level control time step is too large.
+In the illustrated results, an 11.1 ms time step was chosen for primary level and secondary level control (plus a 1-second time step for receiving neighboring $\Omega_j$ and $Q_j$ parameters).
+In the case of operating primary level and secondary level control at 22.2 ms, the system becomes unstable following the breakers' closure.
 Robust control schemes can be deployed to deal with longer time steps and time delays.

 We also remark that the communication link time delay of 1 second is for a time scale resembling conventional secondary level control, i.e., Automatic Generation Control (AGC).
 However, recent advances in low-latency communication protocols, i.e., IEC 61850 Generic Object Oriented Substation Event (GOOSE), might open the possibility for distributed secondary level control closer to the primary level control range (set to be 11.1 milliseconds in this study).
 This protocol is already used within MG protection schemes in practice (such as S\&C Ameren MG \cite{b18}).
 Generally, GOOSE messaging can be used for communication between breaker relays and IBRs.